dabasrianto/alquran-setoran/FIREBASE_SETUP.md

       // Users can update their own subscription (for upgrade requests) allow update: if isAuthenticated() && request.auth.uid == resource.data.userId;
     }

+    // Upgrade Requests collection - Users can create their own, admin can read/write all match /upgradeRequests/{requestId} {
+      // Users can create upgrade requests for themselves allow create: if isAuthenticated() && request.auth.uid == request.resource.data.userId;

+      // Users can read their own upgrade requests allow read: if isAuthenticated() && request.auth.uid == resource.data.userId;

+      // Admin can read and write all upgrade requests allow read, write: if isAdmin();
+    }

+    // Payments collection - Admin only
+    match /payments/{paymentId} {
+      // Only admin can read and write payments allow read, write: if isAdmin();

+      // Users can read their own payment records allow read: if isAuthenticated() && request.auth.uid == resource.data.userId;
+    }

+    // Admin Logs collection - Admin only match /adminLogs/{logId} {
+      allow read, write: if isAdmin();
+    }

     // Admin-only collections (if needed in future)